 IPv4 and IPv6 address space uses INETNUMs.
 The possible attributes for the object types are different as well.

-Contact information can be updated in LACNIC’s administrative system: http://lacnic.net/cgi- bin/lacnic/stini
+Contact information can be updated in LACNIC’s administrative system: http://milcanic.lacnic.net

 Logging in with your userID you can access information about your personal user, organization information and resources information.